Masaaki-75/freeseed/README.md

 ## Training & Inference
-Please check `train.sh` (or `test.sh`) for the corresponding scripts once the data is well prepared.
-Specify the dataset path and other setting in the script, and simply run the script in the terminal.
+Please check `train.sh` for training script (or `test.sh` for inference script) once the data is well prepared.
+Specify the dataset path and other setting in the script, and simply run it in the terminal.